BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 I've also made a tool to help automate some parts of editing the dialog timeline files!
 You can find that [here](https://www.nexusmods.com/baldursgate3/mods/11295).
 Instructions on using the tool have been provided on the mod page for it!

 You can also find a guide on adding entirely new lines and dialog [here](https://wiki.bg3.community/Tutorials/new-voice-lines), but you might want to get a basic understanding of the files, and how to edit them first.
-That's what this guide is for!
+That's what this guide (and the sample mods) are for!

 Now, let's get started!